ARTS BASED WELL-BEING SERVICES

 2010 - 2011 Health Disciplines Clinical Excellence Award, St. Michael’s Hospital

 Isabel is applying her Arts Based Well-Being into new frontiers.
-In collaboration with St. Michael's Hospital Research Team (Clara Juando-Prats, Janet Parsons, Flora Matheson) Isabel is creating and implementing arts based well-being approaches and programming, working with women with gambling issues at Jean Tweed Center and Fred Victor Mission.
+In collaboration with St. Michael's Hospital Research Team (Clara Juando-Prats, Janet Parsons, Flora Matheson) Isabel has created and implemented arts based well-being approaches and programming, working with women with gambling issues and training staff at Jean Tweed Center and Fred Victor Mission.